cytronicoder/ai4all-robotics/README.md

+### 📂 This repository is now archived as a finished project.

 # Stanford AI4ALL Robotics: Autonomous Aircraft Taxiing

 This project explores autonomous aircraft taxiing in a simulated environment, utilizing the **X-Plane 11** simulator for controlled testing.
 The focus is on designing and testing a robust system to align the aircraft with the runway's centerline during the taxiing phase, integrating neural networks and classical control systems for accurate and safe operation.